Az-Net/D.E.S.I./README.md

 ## Evaluation:

-* Effectiveness: D.E.S.I. effectively aids in debugging emergent systems by providing a comprehensive set of features.
-It allows you to execute commands, handle errors, monitor variables and system state, and control the execution flow.
+* Effectiveness: D.E.S.I. aims to effectively aids in debugging emergent systems by providing a comprehensive set of features.
+It will allow you to execute commands, handle errors, monitor variables and system state, and control the execution flow.

-* Ease of Use: The script is straightforward to use.
+* Ease of Use: The script is intended to be straightforward to use.
 It presents a clear interface with user prompts and options.
-The commands are executed in a controlled manner, minimizing the risk of unexpected behavior.
+The commands are to be executed in a controlled manner, minimizing the risk of unexpected behavior.

-* Efficiency: D.E.S.I. operates efficiently, with minimal overhead.
+* Efficiency: D.E.S.I. is expected to operate efficiently, with minimal overhead.
 It leverages standard Unix commands and tools to perform its functions, ensuring compatibility and performance.

 ## Validation (To-Do):